fommil/fpmortals/manuscript/complete.md

 {width=50%}
 ![](images/balanceL-7a.png)

-Knowing that the `left` is at least three times the size of the `right`, we balance based on the relative sizes of `ll` and `lr`, just like in scenario five.
+However, should the `left` be more than three times the size of the `right`, we must balance based on the relative sizes of `ll` and `lr`, like in scenario five.
 When `lr` is the larger, we know that it must be a `Bin`

 {lang="text"}